garrandall/popular-music-data/tracks/sittin--on-top-of-the-world-da-brat.md

 You see, niggas round town called this and that,
 Said I sound like the pound and my shit was wack.
-Dropped the album Funkdafied and they thought it was bold, 30 days later, the LP went gold, and I'm...
+Dropped the album Funkdafied and they thought it was bold, 30 days later, the LP went gold, and I'm